 - 1. Clean or change filters. - Adjust blower speed for cooling.
-The pressure drop over the coil should be measured to determine the correct blower CFM.
-Refer to the unit information service manual for pressure drop tables and procedure - 3.
-On belt drive blowers, check belt for wear and proper tension. - 4.
-Check all wiring for loose connections. - 5.
-Check for correct voltage at unit (with unit operating).
+Measure the pressure drop over the coil to determine the correct blower CFM.
+Refer to the unit information service manual for pressure drop tables and procedure. - 3.
+Belt drive blowers: Check belt for wear and proper tension.

+- 4. Check all wiring for loose connections.

+- 5. Check for correct voltage at unit (with unit operating).

+- 6. Check amp-draw on blower motor.